 To understand the benefits of rosewater toner, we should explore the ingredient list, which is surprisingly only three items:

-- witch hazel
+- Witch hazel

-- lemon juice
+- Lemon juice

-Finding a gentle toner for acne-prone skin may be a daunting task, so looking for ingredients that help to balance the skin’s pH level, such as rose water, is essential to maintaining healthy, hydrated skin.
+Finding a gentle toner for acne-prone skin may be a daunting task, so looking to ingredients that help to balance the skin’s pH level, such as rosewater, is essential to maintaining healthy, hydrated skin.

 Witch hazel is a natural ingredient found in pretty much any store-bought toner (and plenty of homemade versions).
 It comes from a flowering plant in the Hamamelidaceae family (native to North America and Japan), and it has some impressive skin-saving benefits.

 First, it helps shrink the appearance of pores without stripping the skin of the moisture it needs to function properly.
 It’s also super rich in antioxidants called tannins that help fight off free radicals found in the environment that lead to premature aging.

-Witch hazel has been utilized for various inflammatory skin conditions including eczema, acne and psoriasis.
+Witch hazel has been utilized for various inflammatory skin conditions, including eczema, acne, and psoriasis.

-How to make Rosewater Toner
+How to Make Rosewater Toner